kailash-manasarovar/statement/docs/timeline/2023/april.md

 - My laptop was open on the desk at the time, and the camera was facing the bed.

 !!! danger "Crime alert"
-    - This is the first pornographic video the hackers got of me.
+    - This is the first pornographic video the hackers recorded of me.

 - That night I was thinking about music to take to the chamber music class.
 I got hotel reception to print off some Philip Glass music which I had arranged for two trumpets.
 - At the same time, two other songs popped into my head: